Inzane 17

 SPOFF

-cooldude Now before you put on a new tire, get rid of that old rubber tire valve and install a metal 90° valve.
+:cooldude: Now before you put on a new tire, get rid of that old rubber tire valve and install a metal 90° valve.

 It looks like the plastic support is missing on those stems.
 They're needed (I'm told) because otherwise centrifugal can cause the valve stem to fail.
 As for the wheels, they're gorgeous!
-Unfortunately I have a full life (and two other bikes to maintain) so my wheels stay ugly.
-Smiley
+Unfortunately I have a full life (and two other bikes to maintain) so my wheels stay ugly. :)

 gordonv